Welcome to The Alley.

 Oh, by the way: at The Alley, all performances are free to attend.

-That means you’ll have some extra cash to spend on cocktails and light bites, available at the walk-up bar that The Jazz Kitchen has on-site in The Alley.
+That means you’ll have some extra cash to spend on libations and light bites at The Jazz Kitchen’s walk-up bar in The Alley.
+You can also shop at a variety of art vendors that are on-site at every show!

 Guests are encouraged (but not required) to make reservations if they want to be seated at a table, as table space is limited.
-Or hey, if reservations are full, bring a lawn chair and sit wherever you like – we’re not picky!
+Or hey, if reservations are full (or if you just prefer), bring a lawn chair – there is plenty of room for everyone!

 We have a blast in The Alley.